 The above video was generated with the help of an algorithm called Neural Styles.
 It is an algorithm based on neural networks that is used to learn artistic styles and happens to be commonly used in apps like Prisma to beautify images.
 The algorithm extracts features from a "style image" and then applies it to a "content image".
 Since a video is basically a collection of frames, we were able to apply our algorithm to every frame.
 This is the original video which we took as input to our model:

-the model in neural styles and outlined the training process.
+In a previous blog post, we described the model in neural styles and outlined the training process.
 We have now scaled our algorithm from individual images to video, using Julia's built-in parallel primitives that make it trivially easy it is to scale algorithms to multiple nodes.

 We ran the transformation on an Azure Data Science VM.
 The Azure DSVM is a pre-built image with many data science libraries included.
 It contains an installation of JuliaPro, and includes over a 100 major Julia packages.
 It is by far the easiest way to get started with running Julia code on the Azure ecosystem.